 It might be reasonable to expect the slice of meat itself to fall onto a cutting board, but the BELLA leaks juices and scraps all over your counter while it works.
 Consider placing it in a pan to minimize this dripping and set up a tray to collect the slices as they fall.

 The Continental deli slicer is easier to clean than the BELLA and cuts pretty evenly.
-It can cut cheese, bread, and other tough materials without much fuss.
+It can cut different types of cheese, bread, and other tough items without much fuss.

 Finally, for raw meats especially, it has a habit of dripping juice everywhere.
 This is fixable with a bit of foil to cover a small gap below the slicer, but it’s a bit weird that the foil might be necessary.

-The other slicers we've reviewed use a 7" blade while this commercial food slicer has a 10” blade.
+The other slicers we’ve reviewed use a 7″ blade while this commercial food slicer has a 10” blade.
 This is a pretty big step up.
 Like the BESWOOD, the blade is non-serrated.